Sandeep Kunwar, MD Medical Director - Board certified in neurosurgery and renowned for his work in minimally

 invasive neurosurgery, Dr. Kunwar is co-medical director of the Gamma

 Knife® Program, the centerpiece of Washington Hospital’s Taylor

 In addition to his focus on Gamma Knife radiosurgery, Dr. Kunwar specializes

-minimally invasive brain and spine surgery.
-His innovative work in these fields and
+in minimally invasive brain and spine surgery.
+His innovative work in

-director of the Institute’s Transphenoidal Center and co-medical director
+medical director of the Institute’s Transphenoidal Center and co-medical

 Dr. Kunwar is a member of Alpha Omega Alpha medical society and a recipient